dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A90: AI Ascent - server.ts (Reference)
 # Date Created: C29
 # Author: AI Model & Curator
-# Updated on: C101 (Correct stream cancellation to use 'res' object)
+# Updated on: C102 (Add error handling to stream pipe to prevent crash)

 - **Key/Value for A0:**
 - **Description:** A reference copy of the `server.ts` file from the `aiascent.game` project.
-The proxy route has been corrected to listen for the `close` event on the `response` object, fixing a bug that caused premature stream termination.
+The proxy route now includes an error handler on the `nodeStream` to gracefully handle `AbortError` events, preventing the server from crashing when a stream is cancelled by the client.
-- **Tags:** reference, source code, backend, nodejs, express, streaming, sse, abortcontroller
+- **Tags:** reference, source code, backend, nodejs, express, streaming, sse, abortcontroller, error handling

 ## 1. Overview

 This artifact contains the updated source code for `server.ts`.
-The `/api/dce/proxy` route has been corrected.
-The event listener for client disconnection is now attached to the `res` (response) object instead of the `req` (request) object.
-This is the correct way to detect cancellation for a long-lived streaming response and fixes the "trigger-happy" abort bug from Cycle 100.
+The `/api/dce/proxy` route has been made more robust.
+An `.on('error', ...)` handler has been added to the stream being piped back to the client.
+This is the critical fix to catch the `AbortError` that is emitted when the `AbortController` is triggered by a client disconnection, preventing the unhandled error from crashing the entire Node.js process.

-## 2. Source Code (with corrected disconnection handling)
+## 2. Source Code (with stream error handling)

 ```typescript
 // Updated on: C1384 (Correct import path for generateSpeech from llmService.)